 - The way Elizabeth handles Lady Catherine when the latter confronts her on the rumors that Elizabeth and Darcy are engaged.
 In particular, Elizabeth's response to Lady Catherine's snobbish objection that she would be "quitting her sphere in which you have been brought up.''Elizabeth: In marrying your nephew, I should not consider myself as quitting that sphere.
 He is a gentleman; I am a gentleman's daughter; so far we are equal.

 - Elizabeth's tranquilly furious telling off of Lady Catherine, when the latter essentially tries to bully her out of an engagement (which doesn't, at that point, actually exist) to Mr Darcy.
 Having previously unnerved the woman in Kent by making it clear she does not worship her like just about everyone else who knows her, she now defends her right to marry whomever she pleases, and basically tells her to "Mind your own business!"
 Go, Elizabeth!Lady Catherine: You are then resolved to have him?Elizabeth: I have said no such thing.
 I am only resolved to act in that manner, which will, in my own opinion, constitute my happiness, without reference to YOU, or to any person so wholly unconnected with me.Reader: GO ELIZABETH!

-Mr. Darcy's selfless heroic rescue of Lydia's — and, therefore, the whole Bennett family's — honor, which involves negotiation to his own financial loss with his Arch-Enemy.
+- Mr Darcy's selfless heroic rescue of Lydia's — and, therefore, the whole Bennet family's — honor, which involves negotiation to his own financial loss with his Arch-Enemy.
 Elizabeth spends a whole page swooning over the awesomeness of it.

-Mr. Bennet's letter to Mr. Collins, announcing Elizabeth's and Darcy's engagement: "If I were you, I'd stand by the nephew — he has more to offer."
+- Mr Bennet's letter to Mr Collins, announcing Elizabeth's and Darcy's engagement and acknowledging that Lady Catherine won't be happy to hear about it: "If I were you, I'd stand by the nephew — he has more to offer."